Developer: Capcom Publisher: Capcom Release: 09/09/99 Genre: Fighting

 The power of the stones makes every match devolve into a rush to collect all three.
 If there is a criticism you can lobby at the game it’s that it might be too simple.
 I get that the lack of special moves puts everyone on equal footing.
 But Power Stone could have used some depth.
 Especially as jump kicks are the most effective, overpowered attack.
 Watching a match devolve into who can land a jump kick first gets old fast.
 It is at least fun but not conducive to long play sessions.

-Even though Power Stone is incredibly fun that entertainment is still limited.
+Even though Power Stone is incredibly fun that entertainment has a shelf life.
 The life blood of a fighting game is its characters and Power Stone is great in that regard.
 But the roster is incredibly small compared to other Dreamcast fighting games like Marvel vs Capcom and the King of Fighters ’98.
 Once you’ve unlocked the three bosses there is little else.
 You can earn some new items and options to tweak multiplayer but that still doesn’t make up for the lack of content.
 It’s especially noticeable when Soul Calibur was also available at launch and redefined expectations regarding fighting games.
 What is there is solid but bare bones.

 In Closing

 Power Stone succeeds at providing something new to the fighting game genre.
 But it didn’t survive as a long lasting experience.
-You’ll enjoy Power Stone if you have a large group of friends.
-But its shelf life is short compared to the titans of the genre.
+You will enjoy Power Stone if you have a large group of friends.
+But its shelf life is short next to the titans of the genre.
 Enjoy it while it lasts because that won’t be long.